Turweston: Methodist

 A Wesleyan chapel was built in Turweston in 1861.
-The building is no longer used for worship but is now the Scout headquarters.
+The building is no longer used for worship and is now the Scout headquarters.

 Economic and social history

 Turweston has numerous stone cottages: several are 17th- or 18th-century; some are thatched.
 Manor Cottages were built in 1638 and altered in 1873.
 One late 17th-century cottage used to be the post office but has now reverted to a private home.
 The village had a school: it too was in a converted house and has now been converted back to a private home.

 The village has two stone barns: one 18th-century and the other either 18th- or 17th-century.
-Parliament passed Turweston's Inclosure Act in 1813 and the land award was made in 1814.
+Parliament passed the Turweston Inclosure Act 1813 (53 Geo.
+3. c. cxliv) and the land award was made in 1814.

 Public house

 The Stratton Arms was built early in the 18th century and is named after a family that leased the manor from the mid-19th century until at least the 1920s.

-It is now controlled by Enterprise Inns.

 Railways

 In the late 1840s the Buckinghamshire Railway's line between Verney Junction and Banbury Merton Street was built along part of the Ouse valley through the southwest of the parish, passing about 1 mi south of the village.
 It opened in May 1850, with its nearest station being at Brackley 2+1/4 mi from Turweston.

 In the late 1890s the Great Central Main Line from Manchester and Sheffield to London Marylebone was also built through the southwest of the parish, passing about 1/2 mi west of the village.
 It opened in March 1899 with its nearest station about 3/5 mi away at Brackley Central.

 British Railways renamed the Buckinghamshire Railway station Brackley Town in 1951 and closed it in 1961.
 BR closed the Buckinghamshire Railway line in 1963 and the GC Main Line in 1966.

-The village lies close to the path of the proposed High Speed 2 railway.
+The village lies close to the path of High Speed 2.
 Much of Turweston lies within 300 yards (275 metres) of the railway's path and this has brought property blight to the village and surrounding area.
 This issue was featured in an episode of the BBC consumer programme "Rip Off Britain" in October 2014, and a zero value rating placed upon the Old Post Office in Turweston, a Grade II Listed Building.
 This decision was later revised.